technology-toolbox/Notebook/Infrastructure/WOLVERINE - Windows 10 Enterprise x64.md

 > **Note**
 >
-> As illustrated in the following screenshot, the latest version of NPM (3.10.10) installs the latest version of Bower (1.8.0) when %APPDATA% refers to a network location -- so it appears this problem has been fixed.
+> As illustrated in the following screenshot, the latest version of NPM (3.10.10) successfully installs the latest version of Bower (1.8.0) when %APPDATA% refers to a network location -- so it appears this problem has been fixed.
 >
 > ![(screenshot)](https://assets.technologytoolbox.com/screenshots/50/023FB51E49C5E086909FFCCD50D6AB5E5426CF50.png)
 >